Where Do the Missing Words Go?

 “I will sleep where I always sleep, in our bed.”

-That seems to settle him, but he still has a quizzical look on his face.
-“You sleep in the same bedroom where I do?” he asks.
+My answer always put a quizzical look on his face.
+“You sleep in the same bedroom where I do?” he asked.

-He sits quietly.
-I ask if he wants to go outside for a walk.
-He shakes his head no. I lift the remote and ask if he wants to watch the TV.
-He shakes his head no. I ask if he wants to paint.
-I move to get the paints and table out.
-He shakes his head no.
+He sat quietly.
+I asked if he wanted to go outside for a walk.
+He shook his head no. I lifted the TV remote and asked if he wanted to watch the TV.
+He shook his head no. I asked if he wanted to paint.
+I moved to get the paints and table out.
+He shook his head no.

-Each time I ask, he shakes his head.
-When I ask if he would tell me something he would like to do, he shakes his head no. Where do those words go?
-Why does he not try to respond with words?
+Each time I asked, he shook his head no. When I asked if he would tell me something he would like to do, he shook his head no. Where did those words go?
+Why didn’t he try to respond with words?

-I sometimes think he is depressed, and yet, if I suggest the trash has to go down to the dumpster, I can hear him from the next room, nearly yelling to me, “I’ll take it down for you,” and he is up and in the kitchen looking for the key in minutes.
-I do not understand him or this disease.
+I sometimes thought he might’ve become depressed, and yet, if I quietly spoke out loud to myself, “the trash has to go down to the dumpster,” I could hear him from the next room, nearly yelling to me, “I’ll take it down for you,” and he was up and in the kitchen looking for the keys in minutes.
+I knew he was not deaf!

-I moved my computer and office boxes to the dining room and now spend my office time there instead of in a separate room.
-In my dining room office, I can be near him, easily see him, be aware of his needs and know his situations.
-I can write, my journal notes and my stories, while there, but most importantly, he will know where I am.
+I moved my computer and office boxes to the dining room and now spent my office time there instead of in a separate room.
+In my dining room office, I could be near him, easily see him, be aware of his needs and know his situations.
+I could write my journal notes and my stories while there.
+But most importantly, he knew where I was.

-Being close makes me more aware of his loss for words.
-No one used to have to put words in his mouth in a discussion.
-But now I notice, our chats have dropped off from one or two words to almost none.
-Even if I pick a topic he used to love, like boating, he has one or two words, but more than likely he has a familiar phrase, one of his scripts, “yes, maybe,” or “I guess” to add, nothing more.
-If I draw a picture with words of his boating days, he might add, “well, maybe,” or “yes,” or “I don’t remember.”
-He rarely adds one more sentence to our ‘conversation.’
-His memories and the related words seem to have vanished.
-Where do those thoughts and memories go?
+Being close made me more aware of his loss for words.
+I noticed, our chats had dropped off from even one or two words to almost none.
+When I picked a topic he used to love, like boating, he usually responded with one of his scripts, “yes, maybe,” or “I guess,” adding nothing more.
+If I described a picture of his boating days using words, he might add, “well, maybe,” or “yes,” or “I don’t remember.”
+He rarely added to our ‘conversation.’

-Every day I hear more silence than words.
+I began to hear more silence than words.
 He used to at least tell me where he was going when he got up from the couch and went…somewhere.
-Now, he gets up, looks at me and points.
-His words are gone, or he doesn’t try to find them.
-I have not figured out which.
+He’d get up, look at me and point.
+It seemed he no longer realized he once had used words.

-I respond, “You are going to the back to get a sweater?” and I wait to see his response.
-It likely will be a gesture; he uses fewer words.
-I will know if I guessed correctly.
+Still, I guessed, “You are going to the back to get a sweater?” and I waited to see his response.
+It likely was a gesture.
+Eventually, I would know if I guessed correctly.

-When he wants to go outside to sweep the balcony, he asks me where his gloves are.
+When he wanted to go outside to sweep the balcony, he asked me where his gloves were.

-“Beside the door, on the windowsill.”
-I watch as he goes to the sill beside the door and picks up the binoculars.
+“Beside the door, on the window sill,” I explained.
+I watched as he went to the sill beside the door and picked up the binoculars.

 “Not the binoculars, but the gloves right beside them.”
-I guide him, hoping he sees the gloves.
+I guided him, hoping he’d see the gloves.

-“The gloves are on the end,” I continue to use words to help him find what he wants.
+“The gloves are on the end,” I continue to use words to help him find what he wanted.
+I begin to realize he not only did not know what he wanted, but he did not understand what I am saying.

 He picks up a roll of pink doggie bags for picking up doggie doo.

 “The gloves are right by the door,” I say one last time, getting up to walk to the door to show him.
-He has no idea where the gloves are.
-I am not sure he knows he asked for them.
+Honestly, I am not sure he knew that he had asked for gloves.
 I get to the door and reach for the gloves.

-“Oh, I didn’t see them,” he admits.
+“Oh, I didn’t see them,” he admitted.
 “I didn’t know that is what they were.”

-So, here was a reversal of his not finding the words to express his thoughts.
+So, here was another aspect of his not finding the words to express his thoughts.
 He was having trouble finding ‘reality’ to go with the words.
 I said the words, but his spontaneous word-association ability appeared confused.
-He did not really connect my words with an object.
+He did not really connect my words gloves with the object, gloves.

 I wonder now how our life is going to be going forward with fewer words?
+How will the loss of words impact the rest of our life?
 Readjust, recalculate, rethink…

 Where do those words go?